Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 Overhead bin space can run out quickly, especially on budget airlines like Ryanair, Vueling and EasyJet.

-I personally don’t worry about that, because I’m okay with stowing it under the seat in front of me if needed.
-But if you do – keep that in mind.
+I personally don’t worry about that, because I’m ok with stowing my backpack under the seat in front of me if needed.
+But if you are not – keep that in mind.

 How To Reduce The Weight Of Your Luggage To Avoid The Dreaded Weigh-In